jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 (1) Taumata Arowai may, by notice, require network operators to keep and maintain records relating to compliance with applicable—
   (a) environmental performance measures; and
   (b) environmental performance targets; and
-  (c) for wastewater network operators, wastewater environmental performance standards and the requirements of wastewater network risk management plans.
+  (c) for wastewater network operators, wastewater environmental performance standards and the requirements of wastewater network risk management plans; and
+  (d) for stormwater network operators, stormwater environmental performance standards.
 (2) Network operators must—
   (a) keep and maintain the records required by the notice; and (b) make the records available to Taumata Arowai in any format specified in the notice.